vmware-tanzu-labs/yaml-overlay-tool/docs/sections/actions.md

 ### 1. Ignore

-The `ignore` action is the default if there are no results found for your `query`.
+The `ignore` action is the default `onMissing` action if there are no results found from your `query`.
 Use of the `onMissing` key is optional.
-Add it if you want your instructions file to contain information about the no results found `query`.
-If you do not want the query to be included in your instructions file, do not add the `onMissing` key.
+Use of `ignore` can be added for the sake of being explicit to anyone reading your instructions file.

 ```yaml
 yamlFiles: